ArzuYaldiz/AlasTask/README.md

 **Overview**
 -

-AlasTask is a Spring Boot-based e-commerce API that manages products, categories, shopping carts, and product details using MySQL and JPA.
+Shopping Website API is a Spring Boot-based e-commerce API that manages products, categories, shopping carts, and product details using MySQL and JPA.
 The project follows a layered architecture and utilizes Spring Data JPA, and Spring Security.

 **Project Structure**